 Can I refinance a bad credit home loan?

 Work with a mortgage lender to figure out whether it even makes sense to refinance your mortgage.
 This largely depends on the current interest rate environment and terms of your original mortgage.
-Refinancing a mortgage might lower your mortgage payments if you previously took out a bad credit home loan at a higher interest rate, or if your original loan has steep PMI payments.
+Refinancing a mortgage might lower your home loan payments if you previously took out a bad credit home loan at a higher interest rate, or if your original loan has steep PMI payments.

 Contact a FAM Loan Advisor today who can help you find the right loan product to meet your needs.